vinayhegde1990/devops-notes/docs/source/DNS.rst

 * MX Record
                 * map a mail exchange used for the domain

-``IN  MX  10   mail.domain.com. (where 10 is priority for the record.
-Lower value, higher priority will be given to the MX in a DNS lookup)``
+``IN  MX  10  mail.domain.com. (where 10 is record priority.
+Priority is given to MX with lower values at DNS lookup)``

 * PTR
                 * maps an IP address to a reverse name